 - Frequent handwashing using the correct technique, and to avoid touching face.

 It is important to recognize that the COVID-19 situation is changing constantly.

-Please visit the Porcupine Health Unit’s Novel Coronavirus (COVID-19) website to stay up-to-date on the latest information including signage, screening tools, and general information.
+Please visit our main webpage on COVID-19 to stay up-to-date on the latest information including signage, screening tools, and general information.
 To speak with a Public Health Inspector please contact 1-800-461-1818.